-Brazilian Twins Bia & Branca Feres Are Twice As Nice In Matching Sequined Bikinis
+Brazilian Twins Bia & Branca Feres Are Twice As Nice In Sequined Bikinis

 Fans awarded the shot over 16,000 likes and more than 520 comments.

-A majority of the comments were unsurprisingly in Portuguese, with many users calling the twins “lindas,” i.e. beautiful.
+A majority of the comments were unsurprisingly in Portuguese, with many users calling the twins “linda,” translated as “beautiful.”
 However, the two do have international fans as well, who were sure to express their thoughts on the pair.

-“Wow you’re so amazing,” one awestruck fan gushed, along with two red hearts and a heart-eye face emoji.
+“Wow you’re so amazing,” one awestruck follower gushed, along with two red hearts and a heart-eye face emoji.

-“Gorgeous,” added a second, also using the heart-eye face in addition to the fire emoji.
+“Gorgeous,” added a second admirer, also using the heart-eye face in addition to the fire emoji.

-Others used the more universal language of emoji, with the heart-eye face, red heart, kissing face, and applauding hands often appearing as popular choices.
+Other devotees used the more universal language of emoji, with the heart-eye face, red heart, kissing face, and applauding hands often appearing as popular choices.

-Bia and Branca are no stranger to posting popular uploads on Instagram, and are well-known Brazilian television personalities in addition to growing their sizable social media accounts.
+Bia and Branca are no strangers to posting popular uploads on Instagram, and are well-known Brazilian television personalities who are growing their sizable social media accounts.

 View this post on Instagram